franciscop/markdown-it-github-video/readme.md

 https://user-images.githubusercontent.com/2801252/131259499-54a3188d-46c3-4015-98e3-2477684351b6.mp4

+> Note: the above link works on Github, but not on npm website as of now

-But there was no solution to parse the same github links into a `<video>` for your own website.
+There was no solution to parse the same github links into a `<video>` for your own website.
 Now there is with `markdown-it-github-video`!

 To upload a video to Github Readme, just drop it while editing the readme.md, see the instructions by the CEO of Github:

 https://twitter.com/natfriedman/status/1383169112948449286